samsquire/ideas5/README.md

 * 1000MBs per second
 * 100s of producers
 * 100s of consumers
-* 100s of applications per second
+* 100s of applications on one container
+* 600,000 requests per second

+# 32. When numbers are equal

+Do this